Kernix13/markdown-cheatsheet/README.md

 - Headings
 - Blockquotes
 - Tables
-- Horizontal rules
+- Horizontal rule
-- Images
-- Emojis
-- HTML entities

-All elements in this category accept text effects except for the obvious one: images, emojis and horizontal rules.
+All elements in this category accept text effects except for horizontal rule.

 ### Headings